 Anyway, if you manage to get your hands on it, it’s a lovely, healthy flour which I recommend for rustic muffins/loaf/cake type things (you wouldn’t make a sponge cake or cuppies with it).
 These autumn inspired muffins turned out soft and fluffy, gorgeous with butter and a cup of tea for breakfast this morning.

-In saying all that, you can use whatever flour you like but I’d replace some of it with some wheat germ just to up the health factor a bit.
+In saying all that, you can use whatever flour you like but I’d replace around 1/2 a cup of it with wheat germ or oat bran just to up the health factor a bit.

 Recipe for spicy pumpkin & date muffins:

 2 tspns baking powder

 1 tspn mixed spice + 1/2 tspn ground nutmeg + 1/2 tspn ground cinnamon + 1/2 tspn ground ginger + 1/4 tspn ground cloves (OR 1 3/4 tspns pumpkin spice + 1 tspn granola spice)

 1/2 cup raw caster sugar or brown sugar

 2 large eggs, lightly beaten

 1/4 cup Greek yoghurt, sour cream or buttermilk